whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** faster user media urls ***
+ - [] Why is the handle lookup being so goddamn slow?
+  - [] Profile it on local...
+  - [] Would redis make more sense?

- - [] Clean media urls should just go to a painting "viewer" type of page.
+ - [-] Clean media urls should just go to a painting "viewer" type of page.
  - [] https://docs.netlify.com/edge-functions/limits
  - [] https://answers.netlify.com/t/new-syntax-for-rewrites-in-edge-functions/88257
  - [x] Have local requests use the user bucket directly.